Russia, Ukraine begin large prisoner exchange, expected to continue in coming days - The Pulse of NH

 The exchange was prepared following bilateral peace talks in Istanbul last week.

-Though the meeting -- the first direct talks between the combatants since the spring of 2022 -- failed to agree a ceasefire, the two sides did agree to Friday's prisoner swap.
+Though the meeting -- the first direct talks between the combatants since the spring of 2022 -- failed to result in a ceasefire, the two sides did agree to Friday's prisoner swap.

 Such exchanges have taken place throughout Russia's 3-year-old invasion, though the swap -- once completed -- will be by far the largest to date.
 Prisoner exchanges are one of the few areas in which Moscow and Kyiv have been able to reach an accord during the conflict.